gap-packages/InduceReduce/README.md

 Copyright (C) 2018  Jonathan Gruber

-This package is maintained by Jonathan Gruber <jgruber@rhrk.uni-kl.de>
+This package is maintained by Jonathan Gruber <jonathan.gruber@fau.de>

 Distributed under the terms of the GNU General Public License (GPL) v3